Manu’s Menu

 Use More Pork Shoulder – Replace the pork scotch fillet with 1 kg – 2.2 lbs of pork shoulder and reduce the pork rashers to 200 g – 7 oz.
 This keeps enough fat in the mixture for soft, juicy sausages.

 Try Ground Turkey – Replace the pork with pre-ground turkey for a leaner sausage.
-Skip the grinding step completely and mix the filling gently to avoid a dense texture.
+Skip the grinding step completely and mix the filling gently to keep the texture lighter.

 Storage and Shelf Life